Chapter 6 : Chapter Six: Confusion and Curses

 Sirius gave him the letter, and watched as Remus read it and his eyebrows crease together as he mumbled the words on the parchment over and over again.

-"Voldemort's done it, he's driven Harry insane!"
+"Voldemort's done it, Harry's cracked!"
 Sirius was beside himself with worry and fear.

 Remus shushed him, but it was too late.
 He could hear several footsteps coming down the stairs.